 Scott M. Sperling has served as our director since March 4, 2004.
 He is a Co-President at Thomas H. Lee Partners, L.P.
-Mr. Sperling is currently a director of Thermo Fisher Scientific, Inc., CC Media Holdings, Inc. and several private companies.
+Mr. Sperling is currently a director of Thermo Fisher Scientific, Inc., Clear Channel Media Holdings, Inc. and several private companies.
 Prior to joining Thomas H. Lee Partners, Mr. Sperling was for over ten years Managing Partner of The Aeneas Group, Inc., the private capital affiliate of Harvard Management Company.
 Before that, he was a senior consultant with the Boston Consulting Group.
 He received a B.S. from Purdue University and an M.B.A. from Harvard Business School.
+During the past five years, Mr. Sperling has also held directorships with Clear Channel Media Holdings, Inc., Hawkeye Energy Holdings, Broadcasting Media Partners, Inc., Houghton Mifflin Holdings, Inc., ProSeibensat.1 Media AG, Univision Communications, Inc. and Vertis, Inc.